mikolaj-skrzypczak/txt-to-morse/README.md

 # text_to_morse_code
-Bash script converting text from arguments to morse code with a optional flag to play sounds, write output to .txt, read input from.txt or to set own alfabet.
+Bash script converting text from arguments to morse code with optional flags to play sounds, write output to .txt, read input from.txt or to set own alfabet.

 code in Polish

 ### how to use
-Simply execute the program and add the text you want to translate after it's name ./Morse.sh SOS
+Simply execute the program and add the text you want to translate after it's name, for example: ./Morse.sh SOS

 There are some optional flags you might want to use: